-But life has taught us that to yearn to be something we are not is a fool’s errand.
-Not only will the world around us constantly remind us of what we are; we end up reminding ourselves.
+But life has taught us that to try to be something we are not is a fool’s errand.
+Not only will the world around us constantly remind us of what we are — We end up reminding ourselves.

 Foreigners in Egypt are sometimes pejoratively called khawaaga (خواجة).
 It’s a condescending term used, originally for Europeans, but these days for anyone of non-Arab/African ethnicity, harsher than agnabi (أجنبي) which is the technical term.
 It’s akin to being called a gringo versus an extranjero in Latin America, or being called a gweilo vs a ngoi guok yan (外國人) in Hong Kong.

 We obviously don’t want to be khawaaga.
 We want to be greeted with a salaam aleikum, not with an enthusiastic “Good morning!”, inevitably followed by a brief sales pitch.
 We want the local price, not the khawaaga price — or at least, a lower price than given to those obvious tourists in sun hats and sandals.

 And most subtly, we want to disappear.
 We want to be able to get our breakfast and coffee without too much unwanted morning attention.
 Just leave us alone to eat our sandwiches, please.